i0Ek3/TinyOne/README.md

 A simple FTP server implement by C.

-## Core
+## Basic Introduction

-- FTP protocol
+- File Transfer Protocol
+- Working in the application layer of the TCP/IP protocol family
+- FTP will establish two connections, separate the command from the data
-    - Mode:
+- Transfer file model
     - PORT: client -> PORT -> server, port > 1024
     - PASV: client -> PASV -> server, port < 1024

+## FTP Process

+- Launch FTP
-    - Commands:
+- Establish control connection
-        - USER, PASS, SIZE, CWD, PASV, PORT, RETR, STOR, REST, QUIT
+- Establish a data connection and transfer files
-    - Response Code
+- Close FTP

-    - Socket Programming
+## Socket Programming Process

 - Socket Client
     - use socket() to create a Socket
     - use connect() to connect server
     - use write() and read() to communicate with each other
     - use close() to close Socket
 - Socket Server
     - use socket() to create a Socket
     - use bind() to bind Socket
     - use listen() to listen Socket
     - use accept() to recieve request
     - use write() and read() to communicate with each other
     - use close() to close Socket
-    - EOL

 ## Architect